Code-Ph0enix/Phone-Directory/README.md

 # Description
 This is a Phone directory made using C language.<br>
-Development tool: VS-Code<br>
+Pdf file contains a brief presentation about the project while the C file is the source-code.<br>
-Pdf file contains a brief presentation about the project while the C file is the source-code.
+Development tool: VS-Code

 # Features:
 -> Name input taken as first name and last name.<br>